seanwo/how-to/pinas/qbittorrent.md

 ```
 Change the volume uuids to be the disk uuid that contains your torrent, movies, and shows shared folders.

-In portainer, create a stack named vpn-depends using the customized .yaml by uploading it and pressing "Deploy the stack".
+Go to portainer at http://pinas:9000 and create a stack named vpn-depends using the customized .yaml by uploading it and pressing "Deploy the stack".

 Check the vpn container log to ensure the vpn is online.